Abusupiyan Magomedov: Ultimate Fighting Championship

-On August 6, 2021, it was reported that Magomedov signed with the Ultimate Fighting Championship (UFC).
+On August 6, 2021, Magomedov signed with the Ultimate Fighting Championship (UFC).

 Magomedov was scheduled to face Gerald Meerschaert on December 18, 2021, at UFC Fight Night 199.
 However, Magomedov was forced to pull from the event due to visa issue and was replaced by Dustin Stoltzfus.

 Magomedov was scheduled to face Aliaskhab Khizriev on March 26, 2022, at UFC on ESPN 33.
 However, Magomedov pulled out for unknown reasons and was replaced by Denis Tiuliulin.

 In his promotional debut, Magomedov was scheduled to face Makhmud Muradov on September 3, 2022, at UFC Fight Night 209.
 However, Muradov withdrew due to injury was replaced by Dustin Stoltzfus.
 He won the fight via technical knockout in a 19 second of round one.
 This win earned him the Performance of the Night award.

 The bout with Gerald Meerschaert was scheduled for February 18, 2023, at UFC Fight Night 219.
 However, Magomedov once again pulled out due to visa issues and the bout was scrapped.

 The bout between Magomedov and Muradov was scheduled on March 11, 2023, at UFC Fight Night 221.
 However at the end of February, it was announced that Muradov had pulled out of the bout again.

 Magomedov faced Sean Strickland in the main event on July 1, 2023, at UFC on ESPN 48.
 He lost the fight via technical knockout in round two.

 Replacing Nursulton Ruziboev, who withdrew for unknown reasons, Magomedov faced Caio Borralho on November 4, 2023, at UFC Fight Night 231.
 He lost the fight via unanimous decision.

 Magomedov faced Warlley Alves on May 18, 2024, at UFC Fight Night 241.
 He won the fight via unanimous decision.

 Magomedov faced Brunno Ferreira on October 26, 2024, at UFC 308.
 He won the fight via arm-triangle choke in round three.

 Magomedov faced Michel Pereira on April 26, 2025, at UFC on ESPN 66.
 He won the fight via unanimous decision.

 Magomedov faced Joe Pyfer on October 4, 2025, at UFC 320.
 He lost the fight via a face crank submission in the second round.

+Magomedov faced Michał Oleksiejczuk on June 28, 2026 at UFC Fight Night 280.
+The bout was initially reported as the main event, but was changed for undisclosed reasons.
+Magomedov won the fight via guillotine choke in round one.

+Magomedov is scheduled to face Cameron Rowston on October 24, 2026 at UFC 333.